bizubee/bizubee/README.md

 Note that since the conditional is an expression it can still be wrapped in parentheses in Bizubee.

-or a try-catch statement from JS that would be written as
+Similarly, a try-catch statement from JS that would be written as

 ```js

 try {
 	doSomethingRisky();
 } catch (e) {